 “Our skin is very vulnerable to infection even in healthy individuals and the introduction of bacteria with a hair extension needle can easily have the disastrous consequences described,” said Dr Ellie Cannon of DrEllie.co.uk.

-Nutrafol uses several ingredients to help you achieve the fullest head of hair possible.
+Nutrafol uses several ingredients to help support the fullest looking head of hair possible.

 There is also the alternative to use a wig for special occasions.
 This is perfect if you want to try something more daring like a crazy color.
 Another alternative is trying different ways of styling to make it look like you have more volume than you do.